Microsimulations of demographic changes in England and Wales under different EU referendum scenarios: Methods and data

-\ \textit{Calibration}\ \ Given the lack of migration data for different ethnic groups in the English population (International Passenger Survey only records the age, sex and nationality), we calibrate the migration rates of SAE groups to the decennial census data from 1991, 2001 and 2011~\cite{ONS}.
-The algorithm is as follows: \begin{enumerate} \item We carry out the simulation without any migration at all, and record the population composition by sex, age and ethnicity on 1 July 1991, 1 July 2001 and 1 July 2011. \item We rescale the results of step~\ref{itm:simnomigr} to match the historic population size of E\&W on 1 July 1991. \item For each sex $s$, ethnicity $e$ and age group $[x, x + 5)$ in census year $y=1991, 2001$ we compare the following quantities: \begin{itemize} \item $n_y$ -- the size of the group with sex $s$, ethnicity $e$ and age in range $[x, x + 5)$ in year $y$ \item $n'_y$ -- the corresponding census size for the same group as $n_y$ \item $n_{y+10}$ -- the size of the group with sex $s$, ethnicity $e$ and age in range $[x + 10, x + 15)$ (i.e. the same cohort as the original group after 10 years) \item $n'_{y+10}$ -- the corresponding census size for the same group as $n_{y+10}$. \end{itemize} \item We estimate the net migration (positive sign indicates immigration and negative emigration) based on the mid-year census data in the period between 1 July $y$ year and 1 July $y+10$ year in the above cohort using the formula $(n'_{y+10} - n'_y) - (n_{y+10} - n_y)$.\ \end{enumerate}
+\item For each five-year birth cohort $i$ with given sex and ethnicity in census year $y$ we collect the following quantities: \begin{itemize} \item[] $n_{yi}$ -- the size of cohort $i$ obtained from the simulation in step 1 in year $y$, \item[] $n'_{yi}$ -- the size of the corresponding group censused in year $y$, \item[] $n_{y+10,i}$ -- the size of cohort $i$ after 10 years, \item[] $n'_{y+10,i}$ -- the size of the corresponding group censused in year $y+10$. \end{itemize} \item We estimate the net migration based on the mid-year census data in the period between 1 July $y$ year and 1 July $y+10$ year in the above cohort using the formula $(n'_{y+10,i} - n'_{yi}) - (n_{y+10,i} - n_{yi})$.
+The positive sign indicates immigration and negative emigration. \end{enumerate}

-The migration in the cohort of children born between years $y$ and $y+10$ is handled by assuming that children below the age of 10 always migrate with their mothers.
-Cohort migration rate (relative or absolute---see below) is assumed to be constant in time throughout the decade.
-During each year in this decade, the cohort corresponds to a different age group, which is shifted with respect to the original age group $[x, x+5)$.
-Thus, the migration rates are not applied to the same age groups as e.g.~the mortality rates, an example of modelling flexibility offered by our microsimulation framework.

-Beyond the last census date (1 July 2011), each SAE group is assumed to have its migration rate from year 2006 (halfway between the 2001 and 2011 censuses) in the default case.
-This will be modified in various ways by simulated scenarios.